What is a calendar year?

 Most small businesses use the calendar year as both their financial and reporting year because it aligns with tax season and simplifies compliance.

-Calendar year in payroll and taxes
+How a calendar year matters to payroll and taxes

 The calendar year governs how businesses handle payroll taxes and year-end reporting.
 Key requirements include: